 1) Turn the debt over to the One Who is most capable and qualified to collect on it: Jesus.
 Allow Him to restore and make new what was destroyed in me.
 He is the One Who is most capable to do that also.

 2) Let go of your right for revenge, i.e., payback, justice, or getting even.

 All injustice will be avenged… by God.
 He will apply His vengeance on the correct persons at the correct time.
 If we take vengeance into our own hands, we will very likely aim our weapons at the wrong person.
 So our job is to forgive, which leaves the door open for His grace to work.“Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord.”
 Romans 12:19

 And then too, in heaven, all scars will be removed, all damage corrected, everything… everything will be made new.

-I take that back.
-Some scars will remain: the ones which are on Jesus’ hand, feet and side.
+I’m sorry.
+That’s incorrect.
+Some scars will remain: the ones which are on Jesus’ hands, feet, and side.
 He was wounded for our sins.
 He has forgiven all of it.
-His scars remain as a reminder to us of the love, the grace, the mercy He has extended to us.
+His scars remain as a reminder to us of the love, grace, and mercy He has extended to us.
 His scars remain as a reason to worship.